ThayerAltman/example-backstage/README.md

     Ten or more open issues
 ```

-`default_branch_is_main` will verify that the given repository has less than ten open issues.
+`has_less_than_ten_open_issues` will verify that the given repository has less than ten open issues.
 Under the hood, Soundcheck is calling the GitHub API https://api.github.com/repos/{org}/{repo} using the provided GitHub token.
 An example *truncated* response is as follows:

 ```json
 {